NOTES ON EGYPTIAN RELIGION AND

 similar to the coffin lid illustrated above (7).

-In fact three stars were in alignment with the pole and meridian : the Great and Little Bears were in alignment on opposite sides of the pole and when this alignment reached the meridian - Orion was born.
-Looking north -
+In fact three stars were in alignment with the pole and meridian : the Great and Little Bears were in alignment on opposite sides of the pole.
+This method of establishing north later became known as the 'simultaneous transit method', using a string and plumb bob.
+When this alignment reached the meridian - Orion was 'born'.
+Looking north at this epoch -

 believed he could extract a corrected date for Giza based on the mean